 Layers are a way of splitting the design of your building into a number of conceptual groupings.
-You can add new layers in the TreeView 143 by right clicking on the root node and selecting Add Layer.
+You can add new layers in the TreeView 1441 by right clicking on the root node and selecting Add Layer.

-Each Layer can be viewed in the 2D View 143.
+Each Layer can be viewed in the 2D View 1817 by clicking on it in the TreeView